How To: Paint Glass

 Notes on Materials

 At least three types of paint may be used on glass: acrylic enamel, acrylics marked as suitable for tile or glass, and specially formulated solvent-based paints.
-Your local store is likely to carry a range of options.
+Your local store is likely to carry a range of options (view example on Amazon).
 To make your selection, compare products on the basis of color range, transparency, and degree of permanence.

 Before you can paint glass with any success, take the time to clean it thoroughly.
 Use hot and soapy water in combination with a clean cotton cloth.
 Wait for the glass to dry completely before you proceed.
 Also, bear in mind that to avoid smudging the glass with your fingers, it’s wise to wear latex gloves while you work.

 No matter what type of glass paint you have chosen to use, be sure to read the instructions that came with the product.
 For some glass paints, there are peripheral steps to execute, such as applying an undercoat or overcoat.
 Ignoring such requirements could mean compromising the quality of your finish.